Michael A. Taylor Player Props: Twins vs. Royals

 Michael A. Taylor At The Plate

-- Taylor is batting .241 with two doubles, four home runs and three walks.
+- Taylor is batting .244 with three doubles, four home runs and four walks.

-- He has gone deep in three games this year (12.5%), homering in 4.7% of his plate appearances.
+- Taylor has picked up a hit in 61.5% of his 26 games this year, with multiple hits in 19.2% of them.

-- In five games this season (20.8%), Taylor has picked up an RBI, including two games with multiple runs batted in.
+- Taylor has driven in a run in six games this year (23.1%), including three games with more than one RBI (11.5%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run nine times this season (37.5%), including one multi-run game.
+- He has scored at least one run 10 times this year (38.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.